DateNovember 21, 2019

 How about you?
 If you were to take this quick assessment, how would your wheels look?
 The goal would be to have a balanced circle in each wheel with no one category drastically larger than another.
 Balance is hard to achieve, and things can fall out of balance subtly if we are not careful to set limits for ourselves.

-Having a Work/Life Balance is a challenge for most Business Owners so I prefer the idea of Work/Life Integration.
+Having a Work/Life Balance seems impossible for most business owners so I prefer the idea of Work/Life Integration.
 Let your two worlds be seamless so you can pop from one to the other at will.
 The reality is that life is less like a pie and more like a teeter-totter.
 So when you are at work, give 100% of who you are, and when you are at home, give 100% of who you are.
 The trick is to be the kind of person who can be the same at both.
 If you are a jerk at work because that’s the only way to “get things done” then you will bring that jerk home and the family will not put up with it.
 If you are the same person in both places, you can pop in and out of work and your personal life and keep things steady.
 Make sense?